 Erica Peterson is many things, among which are a graduate in animal science and nutrition, a mother of two, and an entrepreneur.
 For her work as founder and CEO of Moms Can Code, a membership-based community dedicated to providing learning resources and connection opportunities to mothers making their mark on the world of STEM, Erica won first prize at the 2017 “Invest in Her Pitch” competition – and with the drive with which she continues to advocate for women’s education in coding, it seems that such recognition is just the beginning.

 Speaking at a TedxPittsburghWomen event in late 2017, Erica broke down the genesis of Moms Can Code.
 It began, she explained, with addressing an issue that lay broadly across the spectrum of motherhood: the impulse to apologize.
-Erica apologized for being late due to ultrasound appointments; she apologized for her house being a mess when her pregnancy left her too exhausted to clean; she apologized when her hormones made her sex drive take a dip, and she wasn’t in the mood to have sex with her husband on that particular night.
+Erica apologized for being late due to ultrasound appointments; she apologized for her house being a mess when her pregnancy left her too exhausted to clean; she apologized to her husband when her hormones made her sex drive take a dip.

 With self-awareness and a piqued interest, Erica turned to the mothers of the internet to ask what they’d most like to be able to stop apologizing for.
 The answers came in their hundreds – everything from “my body” to “enjoying my work” to “breastfeeding” to “being ‘just a mom.'”
 Some women beat around the bush even less, and simply said “everything.”
 Erica wanted to encourage moms to show themselves compassion by quitting their apology habit – and to help them kick it, she decided to teach them how to code.